NeuroTechX/ntx_slack_archive/neurotechedu.md

  >mmmh not necessarily, it depends on the copyright, sometimes (like in the case of IEEE) you have to request a permission for that.
 Have a look here <https://www.ieee.org/publications_standards/publications/rights/reqperm.html>

+4/6/2017 10:55 AM

+ **francescacoo** :

+ >thank you!
+So I guess that each journal has its own rules..
+I will check that next time :wink: